corpnewt/Mac-Multi-Tool/README.md

 * You'll need to have the *.kext* file specific to **YOUR** hardware in *Kexts*.
 The script will iterate over all the available files in the *Kexts* folder that end in "*.kext*" and will copy them to the appropriate directory on the target disk, then apply the correct owner/permissions to each.
 At some point, I may rewrite parts of the script to allow for other sub folders that could be displayed as a list similar to the items above, that will allow for different kexts for different hardware, but I just haven't yet.

+You can find *FakeSMC.kext* bundled with the *HWSensors* at https://github.com/kozlek/HWSensors or http://sourceforge.net/projects/hwsensors/

 ***Quick Start***